curioswitch/go-build/README.md

 github.com/wasilibs/go-yamllint/cmd/yamllint
 ```

+The command `go run ./build get-tools` can be used to automatically add default
+tools to `go.mod`.

 A list of all tasks can be seen with `go run ./build -h`.
 The commonly used tasks
 will likely be: